mdn/content/files/en-us/web/api/window/open/index.md

 ### Return value

 If the browser successfully opens the new browsing context, a [`WindowProxy`](/en-US/docs/Glossary/WindowProxy) object is returned.
 The returned reference can be used to access properties and methods of the new context as long as it complies with [the same-origin policy](/en-US/docs/Web/Security/Same-origin_policy) security requirements.

 `null` is returned if the browser fails to open the new browsing context, for example because it was blocked by a browser popup blocker.

+`null` is also returned if the {{httpheader("Cross-Origin-Opener-Policy")}} HTTP header is being used, and the document policies are such that the document is opened in a new {{glossary("Browsing context","browsing context group")}}.
+Note that in this case the document is still loaded, but the references between the opened and opening documents are removed (hence this value being `null`).

 ## Description